MilenZapryanoff/OurHome-Residential-entity-management-platform/README.md

 <h2> About the project </h2>
-The idea behind this project is for residential entities management platform.
+<li>The idea behind this project is for residential entities management platform.
 A platform that allows the registration of both home owners and residential entity managers.
-The platform provides an opportunity to receive messages (notifications) for various events, different user roles, validation of data and user registration verification by a moderator/manager, data on amounts due, monthly taxes, statements, news and etc.
+The platform provides an opportunity to receive messages (notifications) for various events, different user roles, validation of data and user registration verification by a moderator/manager, data on amounts due, monthly taxes, statements, news and etc.</li>

 <h2> Some of the functionalities </h2>